lxc/incus/doc/api-extensions.md

 When set to `block`, all virtual machines in the project must have `security.nesting` set to `false`, turning off nested virtualization.

+## `authorization_config`

+This moves the authorization configuration keys under a general `authorization.*` namespace.

+The following server configuration keys replace the former `openfga.*` keys:

+* `authorization.openfga.api.url`: URL of the OpenFGA server
+* `authorization.openfga.api.token`: API token of the OpenFGA server
+* `authorization.openfga.store.id`: ID of the OpenFGA permission store

+Existing `openfga.*` values are automatically migrated to the new keys on upgrade.